quietui/quiet/docs/docs/components/popover.md

 layout: component
 ---

 Popovers appear when a corresponding anchor element is clicked.
 Unlike [tooltips](/docs/components/tooltip), popovers can contain interactive content such as links, buttons, and form controls.
-Popovers are not modal, so no overlay is shown when they're open.
-Popovers open when the anchor is activated and close when the user clicks outside of them or presses [[Escape]].
-Only one popover may be open at a time.
+They are not modal, so no overlay is shown when open.
+Popovers will close when the user clicks outside of them or presses [[Escape]].
+Only one popover can be open at a time.

 ```html {.example}
 <quiet-popover for="popover__overview">